int-brain-lab/ONE/docs/one_reference.md

 eIDs = ONE().search(lab='CortexLabUCL', subject='hercules', dataset=['spikes.times', 'spikes.clusters','headTracking.xyPos'])
 eIDs, eInfo = ONE().search(details=True, lab='CortexLabUCL', subject='hercules', dataset=['spikes.times', 'spikes.clusters','headTracking.xyPos'])
 ```
-This would find the eIDs for all experiments collected in the specified lab for the specified experimental subject, for which all the required data is present.
-There are more metadata options to refine the search in online mode (e.g. dates, genotypes, experimenter), and additional metadata on each matching experiment is returned in `eInfo`.
-However, the existence of datasets is normally enough to find the data you want.
-For example, if you want to analyze electrophysiology in a particular behavior task, the experiments you want are exactly those with datasets describing the ephys recordings and that task's parameters.
+This would find the eIDs for all experiments collected in the specified lab for the specified
+experimental subject, for which all the required data is present.
+There are more metadata options
+to refine the search in online mode (e.g. dates, genotypes, experimenter), and additional metadata
+on each matching experiment is returned in `eInfo`.
+However, the existence of datasets is normally
+enough to find the data you want.
+For example, if you want to analyze electrophysiology in a
+particular behavior task, the experiments you want are exactly those with datasets describing th
+ephys recordings and that task's parameters.

+For more information, see the [searching data](./notebooks/one_search/one_search) guide.

 ## Standardization